cvibhagool/Encompass/README.md

 When setting up local environment, do the following:

 ###When setting up local environment, do the following:
-1. `npm install` in root folder
+1. `npm install` in the 'server' folder
-2. `npm install` in client folder
+2. `npm start` in the 'server' folder
-3. type `grunt server-dev` (cd into client folder)
-  * this transpiles the JSX upon any change

 ###Setting up the database: